The easiest way to capture UTM Parameters in Gravity Forms

 The second step involves integrating hidden fields in your lead capture forms (I.e. the forms you use to collect information from site visitors).
 These fields are not visible to end-users but still exist on the form, meaning tools like Attributer can interact with them without visitors seeing them.

-Here the hidden fields you need to add to your forms:
+Here are the hidden fields you need to add to your forms:

 3. Attributer automatically completes the hidden fields with UTM data